baldeuniversel/linux/packages/README.md

-With this program you can do actions like `compress, rotate, number, stamp, concatenate, extract, include, exclude, encrypt, decrypt, burst ...` on **pdf files** (use from the terminal) .
+With this program you can do actions like `compress, rotate, number, stamp, concatenate, extract, include, exclude, encrypt, decrypt, burst, info ...` on **pdf files** (use from the terminal) .